top of page

 They lived at 20 Elmslie St, Cribb Island for their time at Cribb Island.

-On 5 June 1961, Robin Hugh Gibb and Maurice Ernest Gibb joined the Northgate State School community – Robin in Grade 6A and Maurice in Grade 6B. and attended Northgate School (June to August 1961) living at 244 Nudgee Rd.
+On 5 June 1961, Robin Hugh Gibb and Maurice Ernest Gibb joined the Northgate State School community – Robin in Grade 6A and Maurice in Grade 6B. and attended Northgate School (June to August 1961) living at 244 Nudgee Rd, before moving to Surfers Paradise and later to Sydney and then to England in 1967.

 The Bee Gees went on to be among the best-selling music artists of all time, winning five Grammy Awards and selling over 120 million records worldwide (with estimates as high as over 200 million records sold worldwide)